 the Permaculture Exchange List Service or contact NYPE directly: permaculturexchange@gmail.com

-Claudia Joseph, founder and Director of the New York Permaculture Exchange, is a permaculture teacher, consultant and practitioner, certified by Permaculture Institute of North America and the Permaculture Institute.
-After 18 years in Brooklyn, The New York Permaculture Exchange re-located to Tillson, a hamlet of the Town of Rosendale in Ulster county in 2019.
-Located between Kingston and New Paltz on Rt 32, in the beautiful Mid-Hudson Valley.
+Claudia Joseph, founder and Director of the New York Permaculture Exchange, is a permaculture teacher, consultant and practitioner, certified by Permaculture Institute of North America and the Permaculture Institute(USA).
+Following its inception in Oakland, CA (as the East Bay Permaculture Exchange) and 18 years in Brooklyn, The New York Permaculture Exchange re-located in 2019 to Tillson, a hamlet of the Town of Rosendale in Ulster county.
+The site is easily accessible from Rt 32, between Kingston and New Paltz in the beautiful Mid-Hudson Valley.

 Join the Rondout Valley Permaculture facebook group.